- About DM

 UPDATE statement is re-written as

-REPLACE.
-TiDB DM automatically enables the safe mode within 5 minutes after the migration task is started or resumed.
-You can manually enable the mode by modifying the
+- TiDB DM automatically enables the safe mode within 1 minutes immediately after the incremental replication task is started or resumed.

 The shard DDL is the DDL statement that is executed on the upstream sharded tables.
 It needs to be coordinated and migrated by TiDB DM in the process of merging the sharded tables.
 In the current documentation, the shard DDL is also referred to as the sharding DDL.